 In some instances magnets will require stabilization or calibration.
 Stabilization is a process of pre-treating the magnets, in or out of an assembly, so that subsequent use will not result in additional loss of flux output.
 Calibration is performed to narrow the performance output range of a group of magnets.
 These processes require treating in an oven at elevated temperature or reverse pulsing in a magnetizer at fields below full knock-down power.
 There are several factors that affect thermal stabilization and it is important that this process is controlled very carefully to ensure proper final product performance.

-Have a Question?
-Contact our Production Team with your questions or comments.
-[CTA]
+Have a question?
+Contact us with your questions or comments.